sourceduty/Bulk_File_Classification/README.md

 #

-> Alex: *"This is a very intelligent custom GPT developed for classifying large quantities of mixed files into organizaed datsets."*
+> Alex: *"This is a very intelligent custom GPT developed for classifying large quantities of mixed files into organized datasets."*

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.